-This 28-hour course prepares nurses to coordinate and/or teach the ODH state-approved Nurse Assistant Training Competency and Evaluation Program (NATCEP).
+This 28-hour course prepares nurses to coordinate and/or teach the ODH state-approved Nurse Aide Training and Competency Evaluation Program (NATCEP).

 Identify qualifications of the PC, PI and guest lecturers.

-Demonstrate understanding of the typical nurse aide's level of training ability and major job duties.
+Demonstrate understanding of the typical nursing assistant's level of training ability and major job duties.

 Identify effects of stress on learning, testing and techniques that can be used to manage stress.